 One of the top things to do in San Francisco in June is to spend some time on the water.
 You will find more than a dozen cruises running this month.

-All three offer you the chance to see SF's top attractions including a chance to go under the Golden Gate Bridge - twice!
+Both offer you the chance to see SF's top attractions including a chance to go under the Golden Gate Bridge - twice!

 One way to really get to know the city is by heading out on a guided tour.
 This month, I recommend heading out on a city tour by bus or exploring on a bike.